CSublow/milestone-project-2/README.md

 **Most Polluting Year Figure**

 The third Highlights figure represents the most polluting year on record.

-This value is generated in a similar fashion to the average emissions figure, with numberDisplay being used to generate a value and jQuery being used to render the value to the page.
-The value is calculated using a group that returns from the data all years and their corresponding emissions values.
-By default, the group returns the highest emissions value (and corresponding year) for the numberDisplay.
+Unlike the other values, this figure is hardcoded into the HTML.
+Originally the figure was rendered to the page using jQuery in a similar way to the Average Emissions Figure, but it was noticed late on in the development process that the jQuery rendered value wasn’t actually working as intended, and was changing when the source select box was changed.
+It was not considered worth the time, considering a submission deadline approaching, to fix this issue using DC.js, especially considering that the value (the year 2007) does not actually need DC.js or Crossfilter once it has been rendered.
+To the end user it doesn’t actually matter how this figure is rendered, so long as the figure is accurate.

+I intend to work on this issue in the future and ensure the Most Polluting Year Figure is generated using the underlying mechanics of DC.js, if for nothing else other than the learning opportunity.

+It is still possible to see how I was rendering the Most Polluting Year Figure before, when it was rendered using DC.js and jQuery.
+The code has not been deleted and was just commented out.

 **Deviations From Wireframes**